tydaeus/notes/git/viewing_history.md

 git rev-list --count HEAD
 ```

+## `git diff`
+`git diff` shows the specific file changes from a commit, similar to using `git log -p`.

+**With merges**: By default, `git diff` will only display diffs against the first parent.
+This works fine with normal commits, but merges have 2 or more parents.
+You will need to use `git diff` against each parent (e.g. `git diff <Commit>^1` and `git diff <Commit>^2` for parent 1 and parent 2) to see the full list of changes.
+Note that the first parent is always the current branch for the developer who made the merge, while the second (and later) parents represent the branches being merged in.

 ## `git show`
 `git show` is a general-purpose command to show specific git objects.
 When referencing commits, it shows information about that commit.